 Operating a Public Water System

-Find out if you are a PWS and, if so, what requirements you must meet.
+Find out if you are operating a PWS and, if so, what requirements you must meet.

-Data, reports, maps, and reference materials of use to water districts and other water utilities in Texas.
+Data, reports, maps, and reference materials of use to water districts in Texas.

 Links to rules for operating a public water system.